Genivia/ugrep/README.md

                   searches 3 to 5 levels deep.
 Enables -R if  -R  or  -r  is  not specified.

+           --dotall
+                  Dot  `.' in regular expressions matches anything, including new- line.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), to specify a pattern after option -f or  after  the  FILE arguments.

            --encoding=ENCODING
                   The  encoding  format  of  the  input,  where  ENCODING  can be:
                   `binary', `ASCII', `UTF-8',  `UTF-16',  `UTF-16BE',  `UTF-16LE',
                   `UTF-32',   `UTF-32BE',   `UTF-32LE',   `LATIN1',  `ISO-8859-1',
                   `ISO-8869-2',    `ISO-8869-3',    `ISO-8869-4',    `ISO-8869-5',
                   `ISO-8869-6',    `ISO-8869-7',    `ISO-8869-8',    `ISO-8869-9',
                   `ISO-8869-10',  `ISO-8869-11',   `ISO-8869-13',   `ISO-8869-14',
                   `ISO-8869-15',   `ISO-8869-16',   `MAC',  `MACROMAN',  `EBCDIC',
                   `CP437',  `CP850',  `CP858',   `CP1250',   `CP1251',   `CP1252',
                   `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',  `CP1258',
                   `KOI8-R', `KOI8-U', `KOI8-RU'.

            --exclude=GLOB
                   Skip files whose name matches GLOB using wildcard matching, same as -g ^GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and
                   \ to quote a wildcard or backslash  character  literally.
 When GLOB  contains  a  `/',  full  pathnames are matched.
 Otherwise basenames are matched.
 When GLOB ends with a  `/',  directories are  excluded as if --exclude-dir is specified.
 Otherwise files are excluded.
 Note that --exclude patterns take  priority  over --include  patterns.
 GLOB  should  be  quoted to prevent shell globbing.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories  whose  name  matches  GLOB  from  recursive searches.
 GLOB can use **, *, ?, and [...] as wildcards, and \
                   to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 Note that  --exclude-dir  patterns  take  priority over  --include-dir  patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines starting with a `#' and  empty  lines  in FILE  are  ignored.
 When FILE is a `-', standard input is read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude  file  systems  specified  by  MOUNTS   from   recursive searches,  MOUNTS  is  a comma-separated list of mount points or pathnames  of  directories   on   file   systems.
 Note   that --exclude-fs  mounts  take  priority  over  --include-fs mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 If a PATTERN is specified, or -e PATTERN or  -N  PAT- TERN,  then  this  option  does not apply to -f FILE patterns to allow -f FILE patterns to narrow or widen the PATTERN search.

            -f FILE, --file=FILE
                   Read newline-separated patterns from FILE.
 White space in  pat- terns is significant.
 Empty lines in FILE are ignored.
 If FILE does not exist, the GREP_PATH environment variable  is  used  as path   to   FILE.
 If   that   fails,   looks   for   FILE  in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands  into the  pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when  search- ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --filter-magic-label=LABEL:MAGIC
                   Associate LABEL with files whose signature "magic  bytes"  match the  MAGIC  regex  pattern.
 Only  files  that have no filename extension are labeled, unless +LABEL is specified.
 When  LABEL matches  an extension specified in --filter=COMMANDS, the corre- sponding command is invoked.
 This option may be repeated.

            --format=FORMAT
                   Output   FORMAT-formatted   matches.
 For   example    `--for-
                   mat=%f:%n:%O%~'  outputs  matching lines `%O' with filename `%f` and line number  `%n'  followed  by  a  newline  `%~'.
 Context options -A, -B, -C, and -y are ignored.
 See `man ugrep' section FORMAT.